The Family Business (American TV series)

 The Family Business is an American crime family drama created by Carl Weber and based on his bestselling crime drama book series.
 Originally developed as an independent film franchise, BET produced it as a series in 2018.

 The series follows the Duncans, an upstanding family that owns and operates an exotic car dealership in New York.
 It stars Ernie Hudson and Valarie Pettiford.
-A spin-off The Family Business: New Orleans starring Lela Rochon has been ordered by BET+ in 2024.
+In August 2026, the series was renewed for a seventh season and is set to move to Paramount+.
+A spin-off The Family Business: New Orleans starring Lela Rochon premiered on January 23, 2025 on BET+.

 Cast and characters

 Ernie Hudson and Valarie Pettiford star in the series.